 There are lots of fun LS add-ons and collectibles that can eat into your budget.
 No real budget fix here beyond knowing your limits when it comes to spending.
 I mean, if you can’t have a little fun with it, it’s not worth pursuing…right?!

 We asked what “indulgent splurges” our LS friends have made.
-Aside from resorts and travel, the list includes massage tables for the home, hot tubs (and maintenance), sex swings or sex furniture, and more.
+Aside from resorts and travel, the list includes hot tubs (and maintenance), sex swings or sex furniture, laser hair removal, surgical enhancements, and more.
 Boudoir photography sessions, frequent massages, fetish/kink accoutrements, and sex or relationship seminars/retreats are other add-ons that can come at quite an expense over time.
 Some good friends renovated their basement into a swinger pad.
 They are not alone — we’ve learned of quite a few couples who eventually alter their physical living arrangements in significant ways to better accommodate the LS.

 As you can imagine, we have zero tips for saving on these things, and that’s as it should be.
 I mean, they’re called “indulgent splurges” for a reason, amIright?

 The bottom line for us, really, is to make the LS our bitch instead of the other way around.

 There are probably other expenses we haven’t touched on, but this list got lengthy pretty quickly.
 If you think of others or have budget-friendly tips, feel free to put them in the comments.
 The bottom line, for us, is to make the LS our bitch instead of the other way around.
 That goes for money as well as time invested.
 Ah, time.
 That’s an investment too.
 But it’s gonna have to be another post another day.